hmsgobrr/plankton/README.md

 \
 Since I'm still new to OpenGL, this library probably won't be as efficient as other.
 But I still intend to make this library usable and also make it good enough to get in my top 5 game libraries to use.
+If you're looking for a good game library, I recommend [raylib](https://www.raylib.com/), it's a really good game library for those who enjoys programming.
 ## Usage
-To use this library, if you use cmake you can add this repo to your project as a subdirectory and link the library like so:\
+To use this library, if you use cmake you can add this repo to your project as a subdirectory and link the library like so:
 ```cmake
 # CMakeLists.txt